Table of Contents

 SMS doesn’t have to be long.
 Send short messages with links to library updates, campus services, student portals, or event sign-up pages using shortened URLs.

-For example, send them a link to the college library’s website with a list of newly added titles.
+For example, send them a link to the college library’s website with a list of newly added titles. these simple messages can save time for both staff and students by providing quick to relevant content.

 Events and extracurriculars

 Promote clubs, sports, workshops, and campus activities through SMS to increase participation and build student engagement.
+Campaign designed through SMS marketing and targeted segment audiences led to a stronger turnout.

 Helpful campus tips

 New students appreciate quick tips about campus life, study resources, housing, or wellness reminders.
 These small touchpoints make them feel supported and connected.
+A modern campus thrives on accessible communication that understands student behaviour.

 Read Also: Student Messaging: Why You Must Adopt This Tech Now!